bfildier/EUREC4A_movies/README.md

-How to generate movie with GOES image and HALO dropsondes
+To generate movie with GOES image and HALO dropsondes:

 1. Edit scripts/movie_params.py